The lowdown on the steamiest timepieces from the biggest week in watches.

 Courtesy of Zenith

 Zenith’s Calibre 135 movement was produced between 1949 and 1962, developed for chronometry trials.
-The competition version 135-O earned 235 chronometry prizes, five of which were first prizes at the Neuchâtel Observatory from 1950 to 1954.
+The competition version 135-O earned 235 chronometry prizes, five of which were firsts at the Neuchâtel Observatory from 1950 to 1954.
 This record remains unmatched to date.
 Naturally, this is the kind of thing you want to show off, which Zenith did last year with the launch of the G.F.J. (named after Zenith founder Georges Favre-Jacot) in platinum with a slick lapis lazuli dial.
 This year, the G.F.J is getting all dressed up, in tantalum metal (this rare, corrosion-resistant metal is the same stuff they use in jet engines), giving off a killer grey-blue vibe.
 Black onyx is used for the dial, and polished for the subdial.
 Indexes are crafted from baguette-cut diamonds, which are serenaded by white gold hands – a prime aesthetic companion of a movement like the Calibre 135.
 This, ladies and gents, screams with an assured, low-key sophistication, being both deeply luxurious and discreet in equal measure.

 Rolex’s Rolesor OP toasts the big one: 100 years of Oyster